Skip to content

 3. Steel grades and homogeneous vs. hybrid design

 If the project location and agency policy allow the use of weathering steel, unpainted weathering steel Grade 50W (50 ksi steel) or HPS 70W (70 ksi steel) should be the first choice.
 Painted steel increases initial and life cycle costs.
 For spans less than 140-150 feet, homogeneous design utilizing 50 ksi steel for both flanges and web elements of the plate girder generally provides an economical design.
 For spans in excess of 150 feet, hybrid design utilizing 50 ksi for web plates and top flange plates in the positive moment region, and 70 ksi steel for the entire bottom flange plates and top flange plates in the negative moment region provides an economical design.
+Continuous Span Standard Solutions by NSBA provides preliminary design for both homogeneous and hybrid design for two span (100-250 FT), three span (150-300 FT) and four span (150-300 FT) continuous plate girder bridges.

 4. Flange width and thickness

-The minimum flange width is 12 inches or 14 inches as specified by design agencies, and is usually sized in 2-inch increments.
+The minimum flange width is 12 inches, or 14 inches as specified by design agencies, and is usually sized in 2-inch increments.
 Compression and tension flanges should be sized to satisfy AASHTO 6.10.2.2: bf/(2tf) <= 12.0, bf >= D/6 and tf > 1.1 tw.
 For economical composite plate girder design, the width of top flanges is normally smaller than the width of bottom flanges.
 For satisfying stress checks during deck pour and to alleviate out-of-plane distortions during shipping and handling, the width of top flanges in compression should be greater than or equal to the length of the girder shipping piece (inches) / 85.

 As an example, for the 140-foot simple span with 60-inch deep x ½-inch thick web, and with a 90-foot shipping piece for the top flange, the minimum top flange width = 90×12 / 85 = 12.7 inches, say 14 inches.
 For long span girders with a maximum shipping piece of 125 feet, the minimum width of top flanges in compression = 125×12 / 85 = 17.64 inches, say 18 inches.
 Minimum flange thickness is ¾ inch or 7/8 inch as specified by design agencies, and should also satisfy the requirement of >= 24/bf.
 For a given plate girder depth, the flange width and thickness are increased so that the performance ratio is <= 1 or 0.95 for both positive and negative moment regions as desired by the designer based on the level and stage of design.
 The performance ratio/load rating should be evaluated for both strength and serviceability requirements for various stages of construction and final condition.
 For locations away from interior bents, the size of both top and bottom flanges can be reduced by using thickness transition in flange plates between field splices.
 The cost of using a filled weld for plate transition should be compared with the cost of using flange plates of uniform thickness between field splices as per the design agency guidelines to achieve economical flange plate transitions.
 To increase economy, at field splices away from the piers, both the width and thickness can be reduced to achieve target performance ratio matching interior supports.